NateEag/Actions/readme.rst

 It's a good idea to look over all your current commitments regularly, so you know where things stand and what you should be focusing on.

 Once a week is probably about the right frequency.
+Your mind should be fresh and your schedule clear.
+Try it with your morning beverage of choice on a day off.

 A full review entails: